TV anchor, photojournalist killed when tree falls on vehicle

 “They were beloved members of our newsroom, and we will miss them tremendously.
 Today is a difficult day, and there will be many more ahead,” Humphries continued.

-McCormick, a Florida native and avid chef, had began as reporter with the South Carolina since 2007, the station said.
+McCormick, a Florida native and avid chef, had began as a reporter with the South Carolina news team since 2007, the station said.

 Smeltzer, a Virginia native, and baseball and country music fan, covered news in South Carolina for more than a decade, according to WYFF.